Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  and port.

-.. java:function:: public void IPConnection::disconnect()
+.. java:function:: void IPConnection::disconnect()

  Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

-.. java:function:: public void IPConnection::authenticate(String secret)
+.. java:function:: void IPConnection::authenticate(String secret)

  Performs an authentication handshake with the connected Brick Daemon or WIFI/Ethernet Extension.